iosonofabio/virtual_gamepad/README.md

 ```bash
 python virtual_gamepad.py
 ```
+(run your game or software requiring a gamepad...)

-Stop the script whenever you don't need the gamepad anymore.
+After your software is closed again, stop the script if you don't need the gamepad anymore.

-Beware: whoever runs the script must have access to /dev/uinput.
+**NOTE**: whoever runs the script must have access to /dev/uinput.
 You can either run it as root/sudo, or give your user priviledges via a group, e.g.
 ```bash
 sudo groupadd uinput
 sudo usermod -aG uinput "$USER"